MidgardOS/midgardos.github.io/docs/MidgardOS/BasicSystem/File32bit.md

 ## Contents

-See the contents section of the 64-bit build of libunistring for details.
+See the contents section of the 64-bit build of File for details.

 | Navigation |||
 | --- | --- | ---: |